Achievements

 What we achieved in 2019

-• two Geneva Courses during the ordinary sessions of the HR-Council (March, September)
+• two Geneva Courses during the ordinary sessions of the HR-Council (February-March and September); one introduction Course to the HR-Council’s June session;

 What we achieved in 2018